Islam in the Americas: Islamic worship traditions

+Sunnis in the Americas

 Shias in the Americas

 Shia Muslims comprise 15-20% of Muslims in the Americas; which is nearly 786,000 to 2.500.000 persons in the U.S.

 Shia Muslims are situated on United States.
 The American Shia Muslim community are from different parts of the world such as South Asia, Europe, Middle East, and East Africa.

 The American Shia Muslim community have many activities and have founded several organization such as the Islamic Center of America and North America Shia Ithna-Asheri Muslim Communities Organization (NASIMCO).

 The first group of immigrant Shiites (Shias) migrated to the United States from Lebanon and Syria about one hundred and eighty years ago (1824-1878).
 These Shiite Muslims migrated to cities such as Detroit, Michigan, and Ross (California) and North Dakota.